New Year, New Career: 5 Tips on How to Pursue a Cybersecurity Career in 2021

 Making a career change into cybersecurity may mean furthering your education.
 This can feel intimidating amidst an already busy schedule, but choosing the right educational opportunity will make the process much easier.
 Whether it’s taking an expedited class online to upskill, heading to community college for training, or enrolling in a 4-year program, there are many opportunities out there to equip you for a cybersecurity role.

-Another great opportunity to gain both theoretical and practical experience is earning a Cybersecurity certificate through a specialized certificate program.
+Another great opportunity to gain both theoretical and practical experience is earning a Cybersecurity certificate through a specialized program.
 This pathway is an excellent option for career changers or those who want to expand their existing cybersecurity knowledge.
 It’s also a great way to get the hands-on experience you’ll need to succeed in the cyber workforce without the immense time commitment of a multi-year program.
-Cybersecurity certificate programs typically consider that many of their students will be career changers or those who want to level up their skills, so they’ll offer online learning and weekend/evening classes.
+Cybersecurity programs typically consider that many of their students will be career changers or those who want to level up their skills, so they’ll offer online learning and weekend/evening classes.

-Select certificate programs even feature personalized career services to help you polish your resume, prep for interviews, and connect with hiring managers.
+Select programs even feature personalized career services to help you polish your resume, prep for interviews, and connect with hiring managers.
 Having this type of added support can play a huge role in ensuring you stick to your SMART goals and successfully pivot into the cybersecurity field.